KyleMardell/ci-project-1/README.md

     - I researched page layout designs to incorporate to my site and created mockups of pages across multiple devices to reference in development
     - I used a colour palette that reflects the content of the site, using mainly 2 of the 5 available colours to create the sites colour theme
     - I used 2 similar 'handwritten' style fonts to fit the theme/style of the site
+- Content
+    - I created a draught of written content to reference when creating the site to populate info and calendar sections

 ## Deployment
 - The site was deployed using GitHub pages.